andrebertonha/mobile/README.md

 #goStack react native module

+    + About project: react native Add projects using backend api:
+    + (you can clone from the following repository): https://github.com/andrebertonha/backend
     + React Native from gostack bootcamp
     + Instruções
     + Instructions to run backend:
         - yarn dev on root folder
         - open insomnia or postman use route http://localhost:3333/projects to post delete,